gilbruno/SolidityVoting/README.md

 ✔️ Should see that a voter newly created can not vote until the end of the recording voters session <br>
 ✔️ Should see that a voter newly created can not give a proposal until the end of the recording voters session <br>
+✔️  Everybody should see the workflowStatus at this stage <br>
+✔️  Everybody should see the winningProposalID at this stage with value 0 <br>

 ### 5) TEST OF "ADD PROPOSALS" PROCESS